Professional Licensure Information

 Iowa State University Contact: Dr. Mary Meier, Associate Clinical Professor/Academic Program Director | (515) 294-3587 | email@example.com

-Graduates who successfully complete the ACEND-accredited didactic program in dietetics at Iowa State University are eligible to apply to an ACEND-accredited supervised practice programs such as dietetic internships or Future Graduate programs.
-After completion of a dietetic internship or a Future Graduate program supervised practice and successfully passing the national registration exam for dietitians administered by the Commission on Dietetic Registration (CDR), graduates also must obtain licensure or certification to practice in most states.
+Graduates who successfully complete the ACEND-accredited didactic program in dietetics at Iowa State University are eligible to apply to an ACEND-accredited supervised practice programs such as dietetic internships or Future Graduate programs such as the Master of Professional Practice in Dietetics (MPP).
+After completion of a dietetic internship or a Future Graduate program and successfully passing the national registration exam for dietitians administered by the Commission on Dietetic Registration (CDR), graduates must also obtain licensure or certification to practice in most states.
 Effective January 1, 2024, the CDR will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).

 Not every state has licensure.
 Many states credential dietitians as "certified dietitians.”